flexera-public/policy_templates/cost/azure/reserved_instances/utilization/README.md

 This Policy Template leverages the [Azure EA API for Reserved Instance Utilization](https://docs.microsoft.com/en-us/rest/api/billing/enterprise/billing-enterprise-api-reserved-instance-usage#request-for--reserved-instance-usage-summary).
 It will notify only if utilization of a RI falls below the value specified in the `Show RI's with utilization below this value` field.
 It will email the user specified in `Email addresses of the recipients you wish to notify`

+### Prerequesites

+- The following RightScale Credentials
+  - `AZURE_EA_KEY` - the Azure EA key for the enrollment being checked

 ### Input Parameters

 This policy has the following input parameters required when launching the policy.